dainjungdev/BatEst/GUIDE.md

 ## Step 4.
 Estimation of 2 of the parameters in the ROCV model

 Our equivalent circuit model `ROCV` has 2 parameters, namely the capacity `Qn` and the series resistance `Rs`, as well as 2 optional parameters: the negative/positive electrode capacity ratio (`nu`) and cyclable lithium/positive electrode capacity ratio (`miu`) if using separate electrode open-circuit potentials (OCPs) rather than an OCV function - this choice is made in [cell_parameters.m](Code/Common/cell_parameters.m).

+## Step 3.
+Comparison between model and data

+If you would like to load your own data, please first read the `DATA_PREP_GUIDE` on how to prepare your data.
+Alternatively, an example dataset made available by T. Raj and D. A. Howey [2] is stored within the repository.
+Load this dataset with the command `Dataset = import_parquet('Data/Examples/Raj2020_Cycling.parquet');`.

+Reference [2]: T. Raj, Path Dependent Battery Degradation Dataset Part 1, University of Oxford (2020). doi.org/10.1002/batt.202000160.

+To run a comparison, we need to change the simulation settings.
+Enter `open main_one` and change the `Target` from `Simulate` to `Compare`.
+We can also change which model we are using here.
+Change the `ModelName` from `EHMT` to `ROCV`, which corresponds to an equivalent circuit model a resistor in series with an OCV source.

 In the file `main_one.m`, let us now change the `Target` to `Parameter`, i.e. we would like to estimate the parameters as well as simulate and plot the data.
 For this `Target`, we also need to choose the `Estimator`.
 Let's keep this set to `PEM`, which stands for prediction error minimisation.
 This method is provided as a built-in function for MATLAB and is able to estimate initial states as well as constant parameters.